Maharaja (2011 film): Cast

-Production and release
+Production

 The film was launched in March 2009 with Nassar being roped in by the debutant director Manoharan to star in the lead role, with the veteran actor allotting 35 days to shoot for the film, four times as lengthy as he would offer for other roles.
 Sathya, Anjali and Anita Hassanandani were roped in to essay other leading roles in the film while Karunas and Saranya were selected to play supporting roles.
 The film was briefly delayed before remaining portions were completed in Malaysia in a 40-day schedule by December 2010.
-The film was planned as a Tamil-Telugu bilingual film although the Telugu version never released.
-The film remained unreleased for a year, before hitting screens on 30 December 2011.
+The film was planned as a Tamil-Telugu bilingual film although the Telugu version was never released.

-Critical reception

-Rohit Ramachandran of Nowrunning.com rated it 2.5/5 stating that "Mahaaraja, a comic take on midlife crisis is refreshingly funny and Nassar keeps the laughs coming by providing justice to a well-written character.".
-With all the promotions, it was a box office flop.

 Soundtrack

 The film score and soundtrack for Maharaja was composed by D. Imman.
 The album consists of six tracks, featuring lyrics penned by Na.
 Muthukumar, P. Vijay, Snehan, Dr. Kiruthiya, Yugabharathi, and Viveka.

+Release

+The film remained unreleased for a year, before hitting screens on 30 December 2011.